Cyan4973/xxHash/README.md

 }
 ```

-Using streaming variant is more involved, but makes it possible to provide data incrementally:
+Streaming variant is more involved, but makes it possible to provide data incrementally:

 ```C
 #include "stdlib.h"   /* abort() */
 #include "xxhash.h"